 History, architecture and historical museum

-The wooden fort was built in 1573 at the request of Don Agustín de Herrera y Rojas, the first Count and Marquis of Lanzarote.
-It was intended as a response to frequent pirate attacks.
+The fort was built in 1573 out of wood at the request of Don Agustín de Herrera y Rojas, the first Count and Marquis of Lanzarote.
+It was intended to counter frequent hacker attacks.

 However, the wooden fortress was soon destroyed by fire in 1586 during an attack by the Ottoman privateer Morato Arráez.